mosull20/crushed-grapes-ms4/TESTING.md

 1. _easily register for an account_
     + From the account dropdown menu in the Nav Bar, the user can select 'Create Account' to register their details on the site.
 2. _receive an email confirmation when I register my account_
-    + In order to register an account, users will need to veirfy their details - an email will be sent to the address the user provided with a link to verify.
+    + In order to register an account, users will need to verify their details - an email will be sent to the address the user provided with a link to verify.
 3. _have the site save my delivery info so I don't have to re-enter that each time I order_
     + The "Save Info" box on the checkout page is automatically selected so that users can save their delivery info for next time.
 This can be unchecked for those that do not wish their details to be saved.
 4. _see my profile and be able to update my delivery details at any time_